EdouardosStav/legendary-ai-calendar-agent/README.md

 |------------------------|
 | ![Fun](./assets/Screenshot-fun-prime-rule.png) |

-> All screenshots taken from my working setup — see `/assets` folder for more.
+> All screenshots are taken from my working setup — see `/assets` folder for more.

 ---